In Virginia, simple assault is a misdemeanor crime.

 But the Virginia court has ruled that a person may not brandish a deadly weapon solely in defense of personal property.

 Virginia law considers reckless handling of firearms as a Class 1 misdemeanor.
-The careless handling of a gun must endanger a person or property to qualify as a crime.
+In addition, careless handling of a gun must endanger a person or property to qualify as a crime.

 Even more, carelessly allowing children to access firearms is punishable as a Class 3 misdemeanor.